Poll: Complete this sentence: Knowledge exists for the sake of... Vote Now!

 And finally, I'd like to take this space to introduce: THE GREAT MALACHY O'MORE FF CHALLENGE.

 You may be familiar with a list of Latin phrases, generally two or three words long, that were ostensibly written by St. Malachy O'More as prophetic descriptions of every pope and major antipope from Celestine II to Benedict XVI.
 (For instance, the ineffectual Dutchman Adrian VI is described as Leo Florentius, or "the Florentine lion" - go figure.)
 What I'd like to do is set up a writers' challenge: you contact me to express your interest, I will randomly assign you a motto, and you then have to write a fic that uses that motto as its title.
 What nature that fic takes doesn't much matter; it can be a story, a poem, or something else entirely.
 The only requirement is that it has to fit its title.
-(See my C2 archive for examples of how this can work out.)
+(See my C2 archive for examples of how this can work out.
+Also, please note that, if I should run out of mottoes to assign before everyone has finished his or her story, there is a chance that multiple authors will end up with the same assigned motto - in which case, the slot in the C2 will go to the first one to finish a satisfactory story with that title.)

 Thank you very much for your time.